Brayan Palmezano

-Brayan Enrique Palmezano Reyes (born 17 September 2000) is a Venezuelan footballer who plays as a forward for Chilean Primera División side Huachipato.
+Brayan Enrique Palmezano Reyes (born 17 September 2000) is a Venezuelan professional footballer who plays as an attacking midfielder or a forward for Greek Super League club Atromitos.
+He's a former Venezuelan youth international.

 Club career

 Palmezano made his senior debut for Zulia in a 2016 Copa Venezuela game against Deportivo Lara in September 2016, 4 days after his 16th birthday.
 He scored his first goal for the club in a 2–0 cup victory over Estudiantes de Caracas.
 He scored against another Caracas-based side, Caracas FC, in the league the following season, a first-minute goal in a 3–0 win.

 International career

 In April 2017, Palmezano was called up to the Venezuela under-20 side for the first time.